rakhimov/scram/README.rst

 A python script is provided to make the installation process easier.
 If there are dependency issues, the CMake output should guide with errors.
+CMake can be used directly without the python script to configure the build.

 The default build is DEBUG.
 There default installation directory is the user's .local.